 The Astra Electric needs an initial service after one year or 8,000 miles, whichever comes soonest, then it’ll need to be serviced every two years or 16,000 miles from that point onwards.

-Vauxhall offers a range of servicing packages; Vauxhall Care is the most comprehensive, offering three years servicing, two years roadside assistance and a free MoT when your car needs it.
-Standalone fixed-price services are also available, including all parts and labour with no hidden costs, plus a 12-month warranty on any work.
+Vauxhall offers a range of servicing packages; Vauxhall Care is the most comprehensive, offering three years of servicing, two years of roadside assistance and a free MoT when your car needs it.
+Standalone fixed-price services are also available, plus a 12-month warranty on any work carried out.